muskanrao/Foodiezz/README.md

 * Online Food delivery App

 # About
-* This is an authenticated Food delivery App where the authenticated user can find dishes and place order easily.
+* This is an Food delivery App.
+* The authetication is done by using firebase Authetication.
+* After user authentication , using collection view all food categories will be displayed.
+* On selecting the food , the user can add food to cart and futher order, add location and pay.
-* All the dishes which are added to cart would be stored in database and would be visible to the user.
+* All the dishes which are added to cart will be stored in Firebase Database.

 # Screenshots
 <img src="https://user-images.githubusercontent.com/88151137/181506203-04c05405-78db-4fe6-9252-f252c660f886.png" width="200" height="390">                                         <img src="https://user-images.githubusercontent.com/88151137/181506227-57396e44-7757-4d86-834e-eb859125748c.png" width="200" height="390">